happinessjia/robocup2D-Team-TSM/README.md

 ---------------
 Note:

-   If you want to learn and participate the robocup soccer 2D simulation league, Please refer to the teams who participate the lastest Robocup competition.
+   If you want to learn and participate in the robocup soccer 2D simulation league, Please refer to the teams who participate in the lastest Robocup competition.
    I could only provide the basic information and ideas of our team.

 ------------